José María Guido: Economic record and policy

 In the final years of the Frondizi administration, the Argentine economy had recovered from the economic crisis of 1959 but continued to face high inflation (by historical standards) due to an excessive rate of credit expansion and balance of payments deficits as a severe drought sharply reduced agricultural exports.
-By March 1962, foreign exchange reserves had fallen to USD $125 million, a 70% decrease from twelve months earlier.
+By March 1962, foreign exchange reserves had fallen to US$125 million, a 70% decrease from twelve months earlier.

 Pressured by military and agrarian interests, Guido appointed Álvaro Alsogaray as Minister of the Economy.
 Alsogaray was the architect of orthodox stabilization program under Frondizi and enacted similarly restrictive policies.
 Foreign exchange controls were liberalized and the peso was devalued by 59%.
 Monetary and credit conditions were tightened and M2 money supply growth was reduced from an average of 35% per year in 1960–1961 to 23% in 1962 and only 10% in 1963.
 Fiscal austerity was implemented and Central Bank financing of the budget deficit was virtually eliminated.

 The result was a severe two-year recession.
 Real GDP decreased by -1.6% in 1962 and -2.4% in 1963.
 Despite tight fiscal and monetary policy, inflation accelerated from 13% in 1961 to 28% in 1962 and 26% in 1963, driven by the peso devaluation and reduced subsidies for public services.
 Urban unemployment reached 9% in July 1963, a level that would not be exceeded for thirty years, and bankruptcies hit new records.
-However, the stabilization program succeeded in its primary goal of averting a balance of payments crisis with foreign exchange reserves increased to USD $320 million by the end of 1963.
+However, the stabilization program succeeded in its primary goal of averting a balance of payments crisis with foreign exchange reserves increased to US$320 million by the end of 1963.

 Growth and a modest diversification of exports were one of the few bright spots in the economy during Guido's term.
-Exports reached USD $1,385 million in 1963, an increase of over 40% from 1961 and the highest level since 1948, as agricultural production recovered from drought.
+Exports reached US$1,385 million in 1963, an increase of over 40% from 1961 and the highest level since 1948, as agricultural production recovered from drought.
 Beef exports benefitted from penetrating new markets in Italy and Spain and intensive efforts to control an outbreak of foot-and-mouth disease that locked Argentina out of the U.S. market.
 Argentina also experienced an encouraging expansion of non-traditional exports, including sugar, fruit juices, and even manufactured goods such as motor vehicle parts, agricultural machinery, tools, and textiles.

 During Guido's term, Argentina remained open to foreign direct investment which had been a cornerstone of Frondizi's economic policy.
-In mid-1963, the U.S. Chamber of Commerce estimated that American companies had invested over USD $1 billion in Argentina and employed over 135,000 local workers in the motor vehicle, petroleum, electric appliances, pharmaceuticals, food and beverage, and consumer products industries.
+In mid-1963, the U.S. Chamber of Commerce estimated that American companies had invested over US$1 billion in Argentina and employed over 135,000 local workers in the motor vehicle, petroleum, electric appliances, pharmaceuticals, food and beverage, and consumer products industries.
 U.S. and European companies contributed to Argentina's development by operating training programs, although many of the newly-trained employees subsequently sought to emigrate since their skills were in demand abroad.